slevithan/regex/README.md

 - Character classes have a sub-context on the borders of ranges, explained in [*Interpolating partial patterns*](#interpolating-partial-patterns).
 Only one character node (ex: `a` or `\u0061`) can be interpolated at these positions.

 > The implementation details vary for how `regex` accomplishes sandboxing and atomization, based on the details of the specific pattern.
 But the concepts should always hold up.

+## ⚡ Performance

+`regex` compiles to native `RegExp` instances.
+Therefore regexes built with `regex` perform just as fast as native regular expressions.
+There is a tiny extra cost when compiling a pattern.

+For regexes that rely on or have the potential to trigger heavy backtracking, you can dramatically improve beyond native performance via the [atomic groups](#atomic-groups) feature built into `regex`.

 ## 🪶 Compatibility